-Exhibiting a series of monochrome paintings within traditional genres such as still-life and interiors (Painting Now, Tate Britain until 9th of February), Gillian Carnegie’s technique shifts between an expressive impasto and flat colour.
-Most startling is her palette of greys and blacks; Section, 2012 is one of a series of flower paintings and where there should be colour, it is absent.
+In a series of monochrome paintings within traditional genres such as still life and interiors shown at Tate Britain’s Painting Now exhibition in 2013/14, Gillian Carnegie’s technique shifts between an expressive impasto and flat colour.
+Most startling is her palette of greys and blacks: Section (2012) is one of a series of flower paintings in which where there should be colour, it is absent.
 By using a monochrome palette she avoids being labelled with a style or technique and challenges the expectations of the viewer, leaving them to wonder if her paintings are old-fashioned or ultra-modern.

-Recent graduates of Goldsmiths College, Mr and Mrs Philip Cath unusually work as a couple to construct narrative paintings with balloon figure protagonists.
-To avoid creating a ‘theatrical’ staged effect with a visible depth of field, they put the action against a luscious black field which has the effect of an ‘abyss’ in their compositions.
-For them, ‘…black is polarising, judgmental, absolute.’
+Unusually, Mr and Mrs Philip Cath work as a couple to construct narrative paintings with balloon figure protagonists.
+To avoid creating a “theatrical” staged effect with a visible depth of field, they put the action against a luscious black field which has the effect of an “abyss” in their compositions.
+For them, “black is polarising, judgmental, absolute”.

 Working exclusively in black since 1979, French abstract painter Pierre Soulages lays on thick layers of paint then uses a range of tools to create smooth and rough textures that absorb or reject light, modulating the uniformity of the black.
-May 2014 will see a purpose built museum dedicated to his work opening in his hometown of Rodez, France.
+In 2014 a purpose built museum dedicated to his work opened in his hometown of Rodez, France.

-Used since the beginning of time, palaeolithic artists mixed powdered charcoal with spittle or animal fat to fix the pigment to the wall, to create images of bulls and other animals on cave walls.
-By heating wood with very little oxygen, early artists created a carbon residue which formed charcoal.
+Palaeolithic artists mixed powdered charcoal with spittle or animal fat to fix the pigment to cave walls, creating images of bulls and other animals.
+By heating wood with very little oxygen, early artists made a carbon residue which formed charcoal.
 In time more vivid black pigments were made from burning bones or grinding a powder of manganese oxide.

-In ancient Greece black features as one of the four primary colours of the classical palette.
-The Roman philosopher Pliny claims that Greek painters used only white, red, yellow and black (note the absence of blue) actually forming a very similar palette to ancient man.
-In the late Renaissance this palette re-emerged in the treatment of light and shade in the works of Caravaggio, Rembrandt and was also evident in Spanish painting from the 16th and 17th centuries.
+In Ancient Greece, black features as one of the four primary colours of the classical palette.
+The Roman philosopher Pliny claims that Greek painters used only white, red, yellow and black (note the absence of blue), actually forming a very similar palette to ancient man.
+In the late Renaissance this palette re-emerged in the treatment of light and shade in the works of Caravaggio and Rembrandt, and was also evident in Spanish painting from the 16th and 17th centuries.

-Winsor & Newton Artists’ Oil Colours offer a range of blacks each with their own special qualities:
+Winsor & Newton Artists’ Oil Colour offers a range of blacks, each with their own special qualities:

 Perylene Black.
-Introduced within the last ten years, this is the first permanent black for thousands of years.
+This is the first permanent black for thousands of years.
 A strong black with a green undertone, it is so green that in watercolour and acrylic it is called Perylene Green.
-It can be used straight from the tube as black or is good for green and blue mixtures and tweaking complementaries.
+It can be used straight from the tube as black, and is good for green and blue mixtures and tweaking complementaries.

 The new black?